What is a self-assessment?

 For managers, self-evaluation is one of the most powerful key performance indicators.
 When an employee self-evaluates, managers, gain valuable insights into how they feel about themselves, their job, and how they fit into the team.
 The main benefit for employers is the confidence it gives to employees.

-A solid self-evaluation can make the annual performance review process more effective, create new communication channels between managers and employees, and provides several key benefits to the company.
+A solid self-evaluation can improve the effectiveness of the annual performance review process, create new communication channels between managers and employees, and provides several key benefits to the company.

 Crafting a thoughtful self-evaluation can be a rewarding experience for employees.
 Here are the main reasons why the self-appraisal process plays a crucial role in the current organization structure: